flopezag/tutorials.secured-OrionLD/docs/index.md

 ### List all Organizations

-Obtaining a complete list of all organizations is a super-admin permission requiring the `X-Auth-token` - most users will only be permitted to return users within their own organization.
+Obtaining a complete list of all organizations is a super-admin permission requiring the `X-Auth-Token` - most users will only be permitted to return users' information within their own organization.
 Listing users can be done by making a GET request to the `/v1/organizations` endpoint.

 #### :five: Request